thm-projects/arsnova.click-v2/README.md

 ###### Frontend
-Head over to the /frontend directory and enter `npm run prod`
+Head over to the /frontend directory and enter `npm run prod` To test the live build enter `npm run prod-test`.
+This will build the regular production bundle and startup a simple http-server which will serve the files.

 Note that the build time can take up to ~1 minute